mSm1th/terraform_testing/README.md

 - Property testing
 - E2E Testing

-I have wrote all the information on this within a Medium artical found at - <TBC>
+I have wrote all the information on this within a Medium artical found at - https://medium.com/@martyn.ej.smith/a-jump-start-on-terraform-testing-295522cdb407